zachpino/comm-workshop-s18/week03/homework.md

 ### Homework for 2/7/18

+In addition to looking for your [dataset and story](dataset.md)...

-Pulldown a dataset from the Census API to answer this question:
+Pull down a dataset from the Census API to answer this question:

 #### How many people walk to work, circa 2015, in each state?